kaddynator/EMOVIS/README.md

 # EMOVIS

-This repository contains the codes and
+This repository contains the codes and instructions files for the EMOVIS tool.

-The page contains the documentation of the EMOVIS tool.
+The file project.Rproj is the project file that needs to be loaded to the R studio platform.
+Once we load this project file to the R studio, it displays all the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzOTAzOTYyMCw0OTcwNTc3NDFdfQ==
+eyJoaXN0b3J5IjpbLTU0MTYyNTc3NSw0OTcwNTc3NDFdfQ==
 -->